Indian economy grew at 7.2% in 2022-’23

 India’s gross domestic product grew at 6.1% in the fourth quarter (January-March) of the fiscal year 2022-’23 and by 7.2% for the full financial year, government data showed on Wednesday.

-The growth rate of 7.2% in the previous financial year was lower than the 9.1% India had recorded in 2021-’22.
+The growth rate of 7.2% in the previous financial year is lower than the 9.1% India had recorded in 2021-’22.
 However, the numbers are higher than the government’s estimate of 7% growth.

-On a quarter-to-quarter basis too, the growth rate of 6.1% is higher than the 4.5% recorded in the third quarter (October-December) of the financial year 2022-’23.
+On a quarter-to-quarter basis too, the growth rate of 6.1% is higher than the 4.5% recorded in the third quarter (October-December) of the financial year 2022-’23, the Ministry of Statistics and Programme Implementation said.

+In the March quarter, the manufacturing sector output rose to 4.5% as compared to 1.1% contraction in the previous quarter, it said.
+In the food sector, the output increased to 5.5% in fourth from 4.7% in the third quarter.

+Last week, Reserve Bank of India Governor Shaktikanta Das had said that India’s GDP growth could be above 7% for the financial year 2022-’23.
+Das had said that nearly all high-frequency indicators showed that there was sustained momentum in the final quarter of the previous financial year.